Chip Rogers: Georgia Senate Majority Leader (2008–2012)

 In November 2008, Senator Rogers was unanimously elected Senate Majority Leader for the Republican Party.
 He was unanimously re-elected in November 2010.

 In 2010 Rogers authored a comprehensive overhaul of the Georgia Property Tax Code.
 The two laws authored by Rogers, SB 240 and SB 346 allowed for alternative property tax appeals, prevented local governments from ignoring distressed sales when establishing property values, and required that property sales price establishes initial assessed value.
 For his efforts in helping property owners, Rogers was honored as the "Legislator of the Year" by the Georgia Property Taxpayer Association.

-Rogers also earned the 2010 "Golden Shovel" Award from the Georgia Utility Contractors.
-In a statement from the association, "(Rogers)played an integral role in passing favorable legislation for GUCA in the 2010 Legislative Session, including SB 339, GUCA's legislation that allows utility contractors to directly bid on utility construction work ... and specifically helped carry legislation to help reduce the property tax burden for heavy equipment operators."
+Rogers also earned the 2010 "Golden Shovel" Award from the Georgia Utility Contractors (GUCA).
+In a statement from the association, "(Rogers) played an integral role in passing favorable legislation for GUCA in the 2010 Legislative Session, including SB 339, GUCA's legislation that allows utility contractors to directly bid on utility construction work ... and specifically helped carry legislation to help reduce the property tax burden for heavy equipment operators."
 In 2011 he announced support for Tea Party advocates looking to expand school choice in the state.